Research Topics in Software Engineering

 - can select a sensible set of tools and techniques to start a software project that involves a group of people.

 - can work in a software team of a realistic size using partly unfamiliar technology and tools and in using state-of-the-art technologies used in the IT industry today.

 INFO231 or similar.

 Master in Information Science.
 Other master students may apply for admission.

 Seminar, assignments and presentations.

-Mandatory participation: Attendance at 80 % of course sessions is mandatory.
+Compulsory participation: Attendance at 80 % of course sessions is compulsory.

 - Group software project, portfolio assessment (30%):

 - Development of the software (programming assignment).

 - Presentation of progress and results in class during and after the development.